 If you’re anything like me, you want to know what the latest social media platforms are and how people are using them.
 They can have a tremendous effect on your business.
-Social media can provide connection, valuable real-time feedback, and an easy way to get the word out about your work.
+Social media can provide connections, valuable real-time feedback, and an easy way to get the word out about your work.

-Right now, for instance, live streaming in gaining traction.
+Right now, for instance, live streaming is gaining traction.
 Users are figuring out the best ways to host live feeds and provide great content.
 But even with these platforms & features, it’s easy to forget about BASIC social media channels.

 What is basic social media?

 “BASIC” social media is a term I’m using to describe methods you already know how to use.
-These ‘channels’ or ‘methods’ have the same features as Facebook and Instagram because they allow others comment, share, and ‘like’ your stuff.
+These ‘channels’ or ‘methods’ have the same features as Facebook and Instagram because they allow others to comment, share, and ‘like’ your stuff.